plotly/Kaleido/repos/win_scripts/README.md

 * nodejs 12
 * Python 3

-_NB: Go to the chromium repo online, the correct tag, the docs/ folder, and look for winows build instructions for specific version infromation_
+_NB: Go to the chromium repo online, the correct tag, the docs/ folder, and look for windows build instructions for specific version information_

 ### Run Scripts:
 ```